ariannasg/java-training/README.md

 - Creating custom classes
 - Working with inheritance
 - Managing data collections
+- Using generic methods in Java
+- Using wildcards in generic programming
+- Implementing a queue with a LinkedList
+- Functional programming in Java
+- Multi-threading
+- Working with I/O in Java
+- Managing files and directories

 ## Local setup
 - Install Java SE (Standard Edition) Development Kit.
 The JDK includes the JRE (Java Runtime Environment).